rbnet/polylang-comments-merger/README.md

  - Activate the plugin through the _Plugins_ menu in WordPress.

 ## Options ##
 This plugin does not have any options.
-After activation all features are useable
+After activation all features are immediately available.
+.

 ## What types of content are supported